heartz/india-intl-crypto-rates/README.md

 Currently only supports BTC, ETH, BCH and LTC (Except Zebpay which only supports BTC).

+#### Price Only API calls

+These APIs can be used to fetch the prices of the Cryptocurrencies from each of the markets.

+Usage: ```/prices/<market>``` to get the price for the specific market.
+To get the price for all the markets listed above use ```/prices/all```.

+NOTE: This prices are NOT REAL TIME.
+The values are refreshed every 15 seconds.

+#### Direct Market API calls

+These API calls are the actual API calls from the markets, instead of having to write your code for each of these markets and contacting them, you can use these.

 To use the API calls:
 ```
 /api/<market>/<ticker>